 Our fabrics vary in their level of waterproofness.
-Nobel, Laurel and Sahel are waterproof to 1000mm head equivalent, while the Elements, PU and Woolly fabrics are waterproof to more that 10,000mm hydrostatic head equivalent.
+Nobel and Laurel are waterproof to 1000mm head equivalent, while the Elements and PU fabrics are waterproof to more that 10,000mm hydrostatic head equivalent.
 The faux leather vinyls are similarly waterproof to 10,000mm head which is effectively 100% waterproof.
-When buying a waterproof dog bed, makes sure the level of waterproofness is declared by the retailer.
+When buying a waterproof dog bed, make sure the level of waterproofness is declared by the retailer.

 Antimicrobial, antifungal, urine and stain resistant

 The fabrics we use are designed for use in the healthcare sector or for exterior use.
 As you would expect with any good quality upholstery fabric, they are treated for stain resistance.
 The dyes used will not fade if exposed to urine and the fabrics are treated so they will not support microbial or fungal growth including Salmonella, E Coli and MRSA.
 This limits the extent to which odours develop in the cover of your dog bed which, along with their waterproof characteristics, means you do not have to wash the cover frequently as the beds do not smell.
 The Woolly fabric is not treated to be antimicrobial, but its surface is 100% wool and hence has some intrinsic antimicrobial qualities.